LOT Actions

 5.1 PAYLOAD

-PAYLOAD refers to the value that triggered the Action in an ON TOPIC
+PAYLOAD refers to the value that triggered the Action in an ON TOPIC event.
+Whenever an action is triggered by a topic publication, PAYLOAD holds that newly published value.

-For instance, in an action triggered by ON TOPIC "input2/topic"
+For instance, in an action triggered by ON TOPIC "input2/topic":

 DEFINE ACTION MyAction